OpenZeppelin/cairo-contracts/docs/Introspection.md

 end
 ```

-> Please note that `supportsInterface` is camelCased because it is a contract (as opposed to a library which uses snake_case).
-See the [Extensibility Pattern](../Extensibility.md#function-names-and-coding-style) for more details.
+> Please note that `supportsInterface` is camelCased because it is a contract method (as opposed to a library method which uses snake_case).
+See the [Extensibility Pattern](../docs/Extensibility.md#function-names-and-coding-style) for more details.

 ### IERC165